-Get a quote from Bought By Many by joining our pet insurance group.
+Get a quote from Bought By Many by visiting our pet insurance page.

 There are exclusions relating to death by accident or illness.
 Most pet insurance companies won't pay for the death of your pet due to illness if they are over a certain age, usually 9 years.
 Generally, however, they will pay if an older pet dies due to an accident.